COVID-19 Vaccine Guidance for People Living with MS

 On January 12, the National Advisory Committee on Immunization (NACI) updated its COVID-19 vaccine recommendations for persons with an autoimmune condition (link to recommendations).
 NACI recommends that the COVID-19 vaccine may be offered to individuals with an autoimmune condition if a risk assessment deems that the benefits outweigh the potential risks for the individual, and there is informed consent regarding insufficient study in people with autoimmune diseases.

-Despite the lack of study in people with autoimmune diseases, the Canadian Network of MS Clinics (CNMSC) feels strongly that immunization should be considered in all persons with MS, including youth* with MS. The CNMSC position is that immunization should be considered for all persons with MS, since the risks of COVID-19 appear to outweigh the potential risks of the vaccine.
+Despite the paucity of studies in people with autoimmune diseases, the Canadian Network of MS Clinics (CNMSC) feels strongly that immunization should be considered in all persons with MS, including youth* with MS. The CNMSC position is that immunization should be considered for all persons with MS, since the risks of COVID-19 appear to outweigh the potential risks of the vaccine.
 We encourage persons with MS to discuss the vaccine with their physicians, to determine the right decision for them.

 People with MS at highest risk for severe COVID-19 should consider vaccination as soon as the vaccine is available to them